wwarthen/Test/ReadMe2.md

 Upgrading to a newer release of RomWBW is essentially just a matter of updating the ROM chip in your system.
 If you have spare ROM chips for your system and a ROM programmer, it is always safest to keep your existing, working ROM chip and program a new one with the new firmware.
 If the new one fails to boot, you can easily return to the known working ROM.

 Prior to attempting to reprogram your actual ROM chip, you may wish to "try" the upgrade.
 With RomWBW, you can upload a new system image and load it from the command line.
 For each ROM image file (.rom) in the Binary directory, you will also find a corresponding application file (.com).
 For example, for SBC_std.rom, there is also an SBC_std.com file.
 You can upload the .com file to your system using XModem, then simply run the .com file.
 You will see your system go through the normal startup process just like it was started from ROM.
 However, your ROM has not been updated and the next time you boot your system, it will revert to the system image contained in ROM.
+You may find that you are unable to load the .com file because it is too large to fit in available application RAM (TPA).
+Unfortunately, in this case, you will not be able to use the .com file to start your system.

 If you do not have easy access to a ROM programmer, it is entirely possible to reprogram your system ROM using the FLASH utility from Will Sowerbutts.
 This application called FLASH.COM can be found on the ROM drive of any running system.
 In this case, you would need to transfer the new ROM image (.rom) over to your system using XModem.
 The ROM image will be too large to fit on your RAM drive, so you will need to transfer it to a larger storage drive.
 Once the ROM image is on your system, you can use the FLASH application to update your ROM: